 Bottom line, however, as far as who has the best overall tablet performance between the Apple iPad Pro and the Wacom MobileStudio Pro, I still have to say it’s a tie.

 Which Tablet has Better Overall Feeling – Wacom Studio Pro or Apple iPad Pro?

 In our head to head comparison of the 2021 Wacom MobileStudio Pro 13 and the 2021 Apple iPad Pro 12.9, we’ve already compared the displays and how they look, explored the pen-to-screen experience between the Apple and the Wacom, and discussed the performance as well, all of which definitely add to this last category – Overall Feeling.

 The Wacom MobileStudio Pro is a weighty beast.
 At just over ten pounds, I could never imagine holding it in one hand and working with the other, and would even be hesitant to carry it around with me in my rucksack.

-Which is a bit of a shame, considering it is, first and foremost, a portable, standalone artist tablet.
+Which is a bit of a shame, considering it is, first and foremost, a portable, standalone drawing tablet.

 The MobileStudio Pro is, without a doubt, a beautifully built product, and looks wonderful.
 Working with its stand, which isn’t great but at least works adequately, the experience is stable, solid and high quality, and everything works great – perfectly, in fact.
 And the customizable keys, once you get used to them, are a real treat – totally intuitive and natural and a real step- and time-saver.